Moving Company Answering Service

 Move-day calls can get urgent

-That is why the call plan needs escalation rules for access problems, ETA concerns, damaged-item reports, payment questions, and schedule changes.
+That is why the call path needs escalation rules for access problems, ETA concerns, damaged-item reports, payment questions, and schedule changes.

 Can AI give moving quotes over the phone?

 It should only use company-approved estimate language.
-The strongest setup captures move details and routes exact pricing, binding estimates, specialty items, and valuation questions to staff.
+The strongest setup captures move details and sends exact pricing, binding estimates, specialty items, and valuation questions to staff.

 Can it handle peak moving season?